 If we terminate the Management Agreement, we will generally be required to pay the Manager a termination fee.
-The termination fee is equal to the amount of the management fee during the 12 months immediately preceding the date of the termination.
-In addition, an Incentive Fee will be payable to the Manager if the Manager is removed due to the termination of the Management Agreement in certain specified circumstances.
-The Incentive Fee is an amount equal to .
+The termination fee is equal to (i) the amount of the management fee during the 12 months immediately preceding the date of the termination and (ii) the amount of the Income Incentive Fee and Capital Gains Incentive Fee as if our assets were sold for cash at their then current fair market value.